Colophon

 Sometimes it can be fun to learn how something is made.
 That's neat enough.
 However, I think it might be equally exciting (or not) to learn why something is made the way it is and the thought process behind it.

 I've struggled over the years presenting my site as a personal blog or a more professional portfolio.
-Hell, when I first bought this domain I built the site as a productized services site-page-thing offering software development and product design services.
+Hell, when I first bought this domain I built the site as a productized sales page offering software development and product design services.

 That is not me though.
 I'm a one man band and frankly, it feels goofy to try to sell myself as a company, use the royal "we", "us", and "our" words, and do all that posturing.
 I'm not fooling anyone.